culture-of-development/culture-of-development.github.io/source/_posts/how-we-sped-up-random-forest-processing-getting-the-lay-of-the-land.md

 ###### image source: [9gag.com](https://9gag.com/gag/aeMmnPW/if-advanced-ai-was-a-scooby-doo-villain)

-But it turns out they are quite powerful after all, especially when you use a lot of them together.
+But it turns out they are quite powerful after all, especially when you use a lot of them together, like a random forest.
 I tend to get a little upset when I see that meme because the interesting part isn't really how they make the predictions, it's in how they are constructed, which is legitimate ML.

 Training a random forest can be quite expensive however, and we were not able to feed it all of our sample data.
 Instead it was decided to try a similar model, [XGBoost](https://xgboost.readthedocs.io/en/latest/) which we could feed with much more data in the same amount of time.
 This is trained in a totally different manner, i.e. using [boosting](https://en.wikipedia.org/wiki/Boosting_(machine_learning)), however on the prediction side it turns out to be almost exactly the same as a random forest.